 Furthermore, even if you were partially at fault in causing the accident, you may still recover damages for your injuries.
 However, the amount of those damages will be reduced by the percentage of your own fault.
 This is referred to as comparative fault.

 There are also additional requirements under the Michigan No-Fault Act if you are seeking compensation for non-economic damages, such as pain and suffering.
 In addition to proving that the driver of the other vehicle was negligent, Michigan law also requires you to show that your injuries are “serious enough” in order to bring an action to recover non-economic damages.
 This is what is commonly known as a ‘threshold injury.’

 Auto tort claims are primarily paid by the negligent driver’s insurance company.
 If a lawsuit is required to obtain that compensation, you must name the negligent driver individually in the lawsuit.
 However, the damages will actually be paid by their insurance carrier up to the total amount of liability coverage that the driver purchased.
 In the event that you have suffered damages that exceed the total amount of liability coverage carried by the at fault driver, the negligent driver may be personally responsible for the excess amounts.

-In this video, Lansing auto accident lawyer Stephen Sinas, who serves as associate legal counsel for the Coalition Protecting Auto No-Fault (CPAN), explains the differences between Michigan’s no-fault system and a tort liability system.
+In this video, Lansing auto accident lawyer Stephen Sinas, who serves as associate general counsel for the Coalition Protecting Auto No-Fault (CPAN), explains the differences between Michigan’s no-fault insurance system and a tort liability system.